Gardening organically since 1968

 If you are an organic gardener, you can safely garden while your

-toddlers play beside you.
+children play beside you.

 How, then, do you protect your garden from pests?
 There are ways.